 - The marking of incorrect spelling in a piece of writing is selective, based on an understanding of progression in the learning of spelling and a knowledge of the needs of the individual child.
-The aim is to achieve accuracy in words which that child is expected to know, at the same time as building confidence to encourage use of adventurous vocabulary. - Progress in spelling is tracked by annual testing using the SPAR Spelling test, and the marking of an unaided piece of writing at least termly.
-The results of Spar in Autumn term are used to identify those children who are likely to need further support in spelling during the year. - In Years 1-4 the children are tested on their spelling lists each week with the teacher keeping a record of the results.
-Children in KS2 will regularly write their spellings in a sentence, so that they are sure of their use and context. - We DO NOT set weekly spelling tests in Upper KS2.
-Research has shown that as children develop as spellers, they merely learn 'to the test' and then do not apply this knowledge in their everyday writing.
-In year 5/6, following their phoneme investigation, the children are encouraged to focus on the spelling of these words in their work for that week.
+The aim is to achieve accuracy in words which that child is expected to know, at the same time as well as building confidence to encourage use of adventurous vocabulary. - Progress in spelling is tracked by annual testing using the NFER Spelling test from Year 3 onwards, and the marking of an unaided piece of writing at least termly.
+The results of NFER in Autumn term are used to identify those children who are likely to need further support in spelling during the year. - We use Spelling Shed activities and online games to assess children's spellings as well as our weekly spelling sessions and in KS1 our phonics sessions, as well as other activities and approaches.
+This informs our interventions and input for individual children.